aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbuilder/_index.md

 Moves the cursor to the beginning of the body in a specified section.

 When  sectionIndex  is greater than or equal to 0, it specifies an index from the beginning of the document with 0 being the first section.
 When  sectionIndex  is less than 0, it specified an index from the end of the document with -1 being the last section.

-The cursor is moved to the first paragraph in the **Body** of the specified section.
+The cursor is moved to the first paragraph in the [Body](../../com.aspose.words/body) of the specified section.

 **Parameters:**
 | Parameter | Type | Description |
 | --- | --- | --- |
 | sectionIndex | int | The index of the section to move to. |

-### moveToStructuredDocumentTag(StructuredDocumentTag structuredDocumentTag, int characterIndex) {#moveToStructuredDocumentTag-com.aspose.words.StructuredDocumentTag-int-}
+### moveToStructuredDocumentTag(StructuredDocumentTag structuredDocumentTag, int characterIndex) {#moveToStructuredDocumentTag-com.aspose.words.StructuredDocumentTag-int}
 ```
 public void moveToStructuredDocumentTag(StructuredDocumentTag structuredDocumentTag, int characterIndex)
 ```